 Abstract

-Camera traps have become one of the most common tools in wildlife biology, and their use typically includes documenting and measuring animal activity patterns and behaviour.
-Captures can be used to estimate population parameters such as presence/absence, relative abundance, and also the local species richness.
+Camera traps have become one of the most common tools in wildlife biology documenting and measuring animal activity patterns and behaviour.
+Captures can be used to estimate population parameters such as presence/absence, relative abundance, habituate suitability, and resident species richness of specific populations.

 A total of 292 full-text articles were returned from the Web of Science using the search terms Camera* Trap* and Richness* or Diversity*, and Rarefaction* Curve*.
-Full-text reviews of each for sampling effort in total number of days and total number of cameras provided 149 studies that reported animal abundance and species richness captured using this tool.
-We used an effect size measure of net abundance and net richness detection rate to examine how camera traps perform n different ecosystems.
+Full-text reviews of each for sampling effort in total number of days and total number of cameras returned 149 studies that reported animal abundance and species richness captured using this tool.
+We used an effect size measure for both net abundance and net richness detection rates to examine the relative performance of camera traps in different ecosystems.

-The mean positive effect of increasing the number of cameras on net abundance detection rate was positive, particularly in grasslands and mixed ecosystems.
-The mean net richness detection rate of the animal communities in most ecosystems also increased with more cameras However, increasing the duration of trapping (number of days) did not consistently increase abundance nor richness.
+The mean positive effect of increasing the number of cameras on net abundance detection rates was positive particularly in grasslands and mixed ecosystems.
+The mean net richness detection rate of the animal communities in most ecosystems also increased with relatively more cameras I think this might need a bit more nuanced - sounds really really obvious - so state weighted by days or mention whether linear etc… However, increasing the duration of trapping (number of days) within a specific region did not consistently increase abundance nor richness in any ecosystem?.
+This final result is super…

-Camera trapping will continue to increase in use in ecology and evolution, and it is thus important to examine the efficacy of different experimental designs.
+make a specific recommendation - researchers using camera traps should consider deploying more cameras for relatively shorter numbers of days to most accurately estimate animal species abundance and richness.
+(Only vertebrates here?
+If so just state once in abstract somewhere??

 Keywords